Improving Piano Technique with Body Awareness

 Improving Piano TechniqueWanda Landowska (1879-1959)

-From the lighter played Hammer Clavier, to the heavier hammer and key action of today's Grand Pianos, you need a different piano technique to play well.
+From the days of the lighter Hammer Clavier to the heavier hammer and key action found in modern-day Grand Pianos, mastering the piano requires a different technique for each instrument.

-But not too long ago, piano teachers insisted on "curve-your-fingers-or-else...” with exaggerated curved fingers and resulting tension and pain, which was a technique derived from earlier instruments and styles of playing.
+However, not too long ago, piano teachers insisted on "curve-your-fingers-or-else..." an outdated technique that relied on exaggeratedly curved fingers, resulting in tension and pain.
+This technique was derived from earlier instruments and styles of playing, and it no longer serves a practical purpose.

-As well as to "helpfully" push the elbows of a student outwards, insisting they would be kept that way, with excruciating neck and back pain as a result.
+Additionally, some teachers would instruct their students to push their elbows outwards, insisting that they must remain in that position with excruciating neck and back pain as a result.
 (To look nice?)

-Technical advice of earlier times reflects its own time, and might not always be useful for the instruments we play today.
+The technical advice of earlier times reflects its own time.
+It might not always be helpful for the instruments we play today.

-Because of the ever increasing demand of improving piano technique, skills and musical excellence (due to the enormous worldwide competition pianists face today), some of the advice from earlier than the 20th century might even be causing injury.
+Because of the ever-increasing demand to improve piano technique, skills, and musical excellence (due to the enormous worldwide competition pianists face today), some advice from earlier than the 20th century might even be causing injury.

-That aside- there's a lot we can learn from earlier technical advice (before 1800s) on how to play keyboard instruments.
-For example it can be used at advanced levels of interpretation to give us a better understanding of how earlier styles of music were expected to be played.
+That aside, we can learn a lot from earlier technical advice (before the 1800s) on how to play keyboard instruments.
+For example, it can be used at advanced interpretation levels to better understand how earlier music styles were expected to be played.

-With the development of the modern instrument (we still play today), with a heavier key action but also a greater sensitivity to the color of sound, the demand for a new technique caused pianists and pedagogues such as Tobias Matthay in the early 1900’s, to write about piano touch and balance, or "weight effect".
+With the development of the modern instrument (we still play today), with a heavier key action but also a greater sensitivity to the color of sound, the demand for a new technique caused pianists and pedagogues such as Tobias Matthay in the early 1900s, to write about piano touch and balance, or "weight effect."
+This was an important contribution to the development of modern piano technique.
 Get a well-used copy here for free.

 The New Way: "Listening" to our Body

 Sure, our body is amazing.
 There seems to be almost no limit to our abilities!
-But it also has an inbuilt "alarm signal"; if it hurts, it is wrong!
-So we really need to learn to listen to our bodies and pace ourselves.
+But it also has an inbuilt "alarm system."
+If something hurts, it is a sign that we must change or approach things differently.
+Therefore, we must learn to listen to our bodies and pace ourselves, especially when it comes to demanding physical activities such as playing the piano.

 Improving Piano Technique with Mental Awareness